 Applicants must be aged 13-19 at the time of the application deadline.
 If you turn 20 after the application deadline, you still meet the requirements.

-What happens after I apply?Candidates receive an automatic confirmation message upon successful submission of an application form.
-Applicants and nominees will automatically receive status updates as submissions are made on their behalf.
+What happens after I apply?Candidates receive an automatic confirmation message upon successful submission of an application.
 If you do not see your confirmation email, be sure to check your spam filter.
 Please contact us immediately if you have technical difficulties.

 What can award recipients do with the Award?The $36,000 award may be used to further the recipients’ philanthropic work or education.

 So, is this a scholarship?It’s an award that can be used as a scholarship.
 We can send funds directly to a university.
 It can also be used towards philanthropic work.
 Some recipients choose to direct some of the funds towards their philanthropy and some towards their education.
 Awardees have the option to choose how to allocate the award.

-What kinds of projects/initiatives do you look for?Projects may have any focus, from raising money, to collecting in-kind items, to hands-on interactions, to larger systemic-change initiatives.
+What kinds of projects/initiatives do you look for?Projects may have any focus, from raising money, to hands-on interactions, to larger systemic-change initiatives.
 Projects can have a local, national, or global focus benefiting the Jewish or general community.
-Applicants can create a new project or contribute to an established initiative if they demonstrate a significant leadership role in an existing organization or project.
+Applicants can create a new project or contribute to an established initiative if they demonstrate a current, significant leadership role in an existing organization or project.

-Ability to articulate the history, meaning and significance of the project, its goals, impact and potential to engage others
+- Ability to articulate the history, meaning and significance of the project, its goals, impact and potential to engage others

 The Committee works through a comprehensive multi-stage review process to ensure that each applicant and application receives close care and attention.
 There are more steps than one might assume, so that each applicant is carefully vetted and thoroughly reviewed.

-The Helen Diller Family Foundation created the Diller Teen Tikkun Olam Awards in 2007.
+Who funds this program?The Helen Diller Family Foundation created the Diller Teen Tikkun Olam Awards in 2007.
 The family’s primary focus is to support education, science, and arts and they’ve donated and helped fund programs and institutions around the world.
-They created this specific program to help support and thank Jewish teens doing remarkable Tikkun Olam.
+They created this specific program to help support and thank Jewish teens leading remarkable tikkun olam work.

-Can a co-leader (or co-leaders) apply together?No. The Award recognizes individual leadership, so teens may not submit one application together.
+Can a co-leader (or co-leaders) apply together?No. The Award recognizes current, individual leadership, so teens may not submit one application together.
 Multiple teens working on the same project can apply individually.
 We encourage individuals to focus on their specific leadership contributions.
 Applicants will be evaluated separately, and for any given project only one individual leader may receive an award.
-If multiple teens want to apply for the same project, they must be comfortable with any selection outcome.
+If multiple teens apply for the same project, they each need to be comfortable with any selection outcome.
 We have seen one co-leader awarded when both have applied.